KanoComputing/fsdiff/README.md

 fsdiff is a very simple tool used to compare recursively the filesystem directory and file structure.
 It does not only perform a quick (shallow) comparison using `os.stat` (stat system call), it also compares the contents of the files.

 In case they differ, it displays a brief summary report.
 It is also installed as a Python packaged, so it can be used likewise.

 Example run:
 `fsdiff ./fs1 ./fs2`

-In case a more detailed investigation of the file differences needs to be performed, it's suggested to use a deep checking tool like diffoscope or Beyond Compare, if a GUI is preffered.
+For a more detailed investigation  a deep checking tool like diffoscope or Beyond Compare, may be used.

-To install you need to `pip install -e .` and then run the `bin/fsdiff`.
+To install you need to run `pip3 install fsdiff`, with either super user privileges or with the `--user` flag.

 Note: Python 3.x is required, a few new language features are used, like `subprocess.run` method as well as the cache clearing from the directory compare library.
 It also needs to be run with super user privileges.